 This is the minimal functionality needed to evaluate expressions with variables generated by a symbolic regression algorithm.
 In the case of parameter optimisation, it is useful to have a different type of variable, called parameter.
 For parameter optimisation it is important that for the given variable sets, the best fitting parameters need to be found.
 To achieve this, the evaluator is called multiple times with different parameters, but the same variables.
 The results are then evaluated for their fitness by the caller.
 In this case, the parameters do not change within one call.
-Parameters could therefore be treated as constant values of the expressions, as the caller and no separate input for them would be needed.
+Parameters could therefore be treated as constant values of the expressions, and no separate input for them would be needed.
 However, providing the possibility to have the parameters as an input, makes the process of parameter optimisation easier.
-This is the reason the prototype evaluators need to support parameters as inputs.
 Unlike variables, not all expressions need to have the same number of parameters.
 Therefore, they are structured as a vector of vectors and not a matrix.
 The example in Figure 3.1 shows how the parameters are structured.
 For example one expression has zero parameters, while another has six parameters $p_1$ through $p_6$ .
 It needs to be mentioned that just like the number of variables, the number of parameters per expression is not limited.
 It is also possible to completely omit the parameters if they are not needed.
+Because these evaluators will primarily be used in parameter optimisation use-cases, allowing parameters as an input is required.